IQTLabs/SkyScan/README.md

 Axis has a great API for their network cameras, and it should work with any of their PTZ cameras.
 The m5525 is nice because it supports continuous 360 degree rotation.
 You can literally have it spin around in circles, giving you complete coverage.
 The code has been tested with the 10x zoom [Axis m5525](https://www.axis.com/en-us/products/axis-m5525-e) and the 30x zoom [Axis p5655](https://www.axis.com/en-us/products/axis-p5655-e) cameras.

-We are using the [Nooelec NESDR SMArt v4 SDR](https://www.nooelec.com/store/sdr/nesdr-smart-sdr.html) This is nice and stable RTL-SDR.
+We are using the [Nooelec NESDR SMArt v4 SDR](https://www.nooelec.com/store/sdr/nesdr-smart-sdr.html).
+This is a nice and stable RTL-SDR.
 It is compact and doesn't block all the other ports on a Pi.
 Since you are just trying to capture local planes, you can get away with using any antenna you have lying around.

 ### Field System Configurations
 Two configurations were developed for this project, one with AC and one with DC power input.